matthewpetosawaters/ESD/README.md

 Created for use at Waters Corporation with the Empower3 suite software.

-Created by Matthew Petosa, Ronny Vera and Jean Sahab.
+Created by Matthew Petosa, with code snippets from Ronny Vera and Jean Sahab.

 Creators are not responsible for the softwares misuse.